Handling of schemas by recipes

 The Prepare recipe has a specific behavior.
 See Schema for data preparation.

-Hive, Impala, Pig, SQL
+Hive, Impala, SQL

 For these recipes, computing the output schema requires calls to external systems.
 For example, for SQL, DSS sends the query to the database, and checks the schema of the resulting set.